 As used herein, “Phase V Expansion Determination Date” shall mean August 31, 2000, or such later date established by FGT as the date by which Company must finally notify FGT whether the NSB Lateral will be constructed and beyond which Company, if it has not withdrawn the NSB Lateral from the Phase V Expansion, shall become obligated to FGT to pay certain demand charges in connection with the NSB Lateral (the “NSB Lateral Demand Charges”), regardless of whether the NSB Lateral is built.
 Company and Customer agree to work in good faith with FGT in order to get the Phase V Expansion Determination Date extended as long as possible.
 If Customer has not notified Company prior to the Phase V Expansion Determination Date that Customer has determined not to build the NSB Plant, then Customer shall be obligated to reimburse Company for any NSB Lateral Demand Charges which Company becomes obligated to pay FGT.

-As used herein, “Phase V Expenses” shall mean any and all reasonable and customary costs, charges, and expenses paid by Company or its affiliates to FGT solely in connection with FGT’s design, engineering, permitting, and construction of the NSB Lateral as part of the Phase V Expansion.
+As used herein, “Phase V Expenses” shall mean any and all reasonable and customary costs, charges, and expenses paid by Company or its affiliates to FGT solely in connection with FGT’s design, engineering, permitting, and construction of the NSB Lateral as part of the Phase V Expansion, a portion or all of which may have been paid or incurred as a part of FGT’s Phase IV Expansion and transferred to the Phase V Expansion.
 Company shall provide Customer with written documentation of the Phase V Expenses in such detail and at such times as Customer may reasonably request.

 Except as otherwise provided herein, the Transaction Agreement shall not be deemed to be amended or modified in any other respect.